 Step 2: Remove existing viruses

-You can then remove existing viruses and malware with Norton Power Eraser.
+You can then remove existing viruses and malware using a service like Norton Power Eraser.
 It will perform a scan and give you onscreen instructions.
 If needed, you can call Norton for technical assistance.
 After following the instructions, restart your computer.

 Step 3: Update security system

-The most important thing you can do to help protect your devices against viruses and threats is to make sure your computer’s software is updated with the latest protections.
-When you’re notified of a Windows update or web browser update, for instance, it’s a good idea to install the latest version right away.
+Make sure your computer’s software is updated with the latest protections.
+For instance, when you’re notified of a Windows update or web browser update, it’s a good idea to install the latest version right away.

-Once you’ve updated your software and secured your device with security software, there are simple and practical steps you can take to protect yourself, including these.
+Once you’ve updated your software and secured your devices with software, there are simple and practical steps you can take to protect yourself, including these.

 The bottom line?
 Don’t make it easy for cyberthieves to infiltrate your computer.
 Instead, keep an eye on your computer activity, be cautious about your own activity, and ensure you’ve updated your antivirus software and operating system with the latest protections.

 It’s like wearing a mask or washing your hands during cold and flu season.
-Viruses may float around, but you’ll be helping to protect your system so they have a lesser chance of infecting you.
+Viruses may float around, but you’ll be helping to protect your system so they have a lesser chance of infecting your devices.